Blog Post

 // Load the document.

-let document: PSPDFDocument = ...
+let document: Document = ...

-let loadedInstantJSONData = ... // The Instant JSON data that is loaded from an external file.
+let loadedInstantJSONData: Data = ... // The Instant JSON data loaded from your server.

-let documentProvider = document.documentProviders.first!
+let documentProvider = document.documentProviders[0]

-// Create an annotation from Instant JSON data.
+// Create an annotation from Instant JSON data and add the annotation to the document.

 Instant Document JSON API

-The Instant Document JSON is a serializable representation of the current changes to a document, which is the diff between the PSPDFDocument’s saved and unsaved changes.
+The Instant Document JSON is a serializable representation of the current changes to a document, which is the diff between the Document’s saved and unsaved changes.
 This can be used to transfer a set of changes across devices without having to send the entire PDF, which could potentially be very large.

 Here’s how to generate an Instant JSON payload for documents:

-let document: PSPDFDocument = ...
+let document: Document = ...

-let data = try? document.generateInstantJSON(from: document.documentProviders.first)
+let data = try document.generateInstantJSON(from: document.documentProviders[0])

-// Write to the external file and upload to your server.
+// Upload the data to your server.

-This generated JSON can be saved to an external file, uploaded to a server, downloaded to a different device, and then applied to the document using applyInstantJSON(fromDataProvider dataProvider: _, to documentProvider: _), like this:
+This generated JSON can be saved to an external file, uploaded to a server, downloaded to a different device, and then applied to the document using applyInstantJSON(fromDataProvider:to:lenient:), like this:

-let document = ...
+let document: Document = ...

 let data: Data = ...